NomanMiah/Email-Attack/README.md

 - Support Hotmail/Outlook

 ## Usage
-Email-Attack should work on all Linux distros running Python 2.7 First, clone it by entering the following command in the terminal
+Email-Attack should work on all Linux distros running Python or Termux First, clone it by entering the following command in the terminal
 ``` bash
 https://github.com/NomanMiah/Email-Attack.git